-All printing onto film will be completed by the technician or lab monitors.
+All large format printing on film will be completed by the technician or lab monitors.
 The film used is: Pictorico Ultra Premium OHP Transparency Film, 17” and 24” width rolls are available.

 To pick up your film, you must first pay via Yu-card.
 We do not accept cash.
 You can deposit cash on your Yu-card at the Scott Library or can deposit funds via credit card online at: http://www.yorku.ca/yucard/index.html